-S. rubra ssp. rubra's traps are short, topping out at a foot in height, but uniform and charismatic, especially on established plants.
+S. rubra ssp. rubra's traps are short, topping out at 8 inches in height, but uniform and charismatic, especially on established plants.
 As a true miniature species, plant it with small sundews and flytraps, or in mini-bog planters for a long-lasting display.

 And there must be something in the nectar!
 Flying insects will literally squeeze themselves into a pitcher to get to lap it up.
 It's not at all unusual to see a yellow jacket stuck head-first in a pitcher with its legs sticking up in the air.

 Plants You Receive

 Plants are shipped in 4-inch pots with proper growing media.
 Each plant is a division from select mother plants in our collection.
 Plants may need an additional growing season for pitchers to reach full size.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.

 for examples of how your plant may look at this time of the year and important growing tips for the season.